 Getting to be a hazelnut is a rather long process.
 Hazelnut flower clusters are produced more than a year before the nut is ready to harvest.

-First, male catkins begin to form in mid-May, appear in June, but don’t actually reach maturity until December of January.
+First, male catkins begin to form in mid-May, appear in June, but don’t actually reach maturity until December or January.
 Female flower parts begin to form at the end of June toward the first part of July and are first visible in late November to early December.

 Peak hazelnut tree pollination occurs from January through February, depending upon weather conditions.
 During pollination of hazelnuts, the female is a brilliant red feathery tuft of stigmatic styles poking out from the bud scales.
-Inside the bud scales are the lower portions of 4-16 separate flowers.
+Inside the bud scales are the lower portions of 4 to 16 separate flowers.
 Most plant flowers have an ovary containing ovules with egg cells primed for fertilization, but hazelnut flowers have several pairs of long styles with stigmatic surfaces receptive to receive pollen and a tiny bit of tissue at their base called the ovarian meristem.
 Four to seven days after pollination, the pollen tube grows to the base of the style and its tip becomes blocked off.
 The entire organ then takes a breather.

 Do Hazelnut Trees Need to Cross Pollinate?

 Although hazelnuts are monoecious (they have both male and female flowers on the same tree), they are self-incompatible, meaning a tree can’t set nuts with its own pollen.
-So, the answer is yes, they need to cross pollinate.
+So, the answer is yes, they need to cross-pollinate.
 Also, some varieties are cross-incompatible, making pollinating hazelnut trees all the more difficult.

 Hazelnuts are wind pollinated so there must be a compatible pollinizer for effective pollination.
-Additionally, the timing is crucial since the receptivity of the female blossoms needs to overlap with the timing of pollen shed.
+Additionally, the timing is crucial since the receptivity of the female blossoms needs to overlap with the timing of the pollen shed.